d-ries/linux-essentials/03_commandline/99_assignments.md

 Try to connect from the Ubuntu Desktop to the Ubuntu Server over ssh.

 ## Task 16
-Install `Windows Terminal` on you Windows laptop via the 'Microsoft Store'.
+Install `Windows Terminal` on your Windows laptop via the 'Microsoft Store'.
 Try to connect from the Windows Terminal to the Ubuntu Server over ssh.